 In terms of ergonomics, the Hbada takes the cake for the most adjustable back and headrest out of all the chairs in this list.
 Made of breathable mesh, both the lumbar and headrest is height adjustable, letting you dial them in to contour to your body precisely when you lay back.
 Furthermore, the headrest can be rotated 30 degrees to fit the shape of your neck better.

-All in all if you’re looking simply for a reclining office chair with mesh covering and a great deal of adjustments but no footrest, the Hbada Reclining Chair is your best option.
+All in all if you’re looking simply for a sleek reclining office chair with mesh covering and a great deal of adjustments, the Hbada Reclining Chair is your best option.

 - High degree of reline from 90 degrees to 150 degrees.

-- Adjustable lumbar and headrest that can raise 2″ upwards
+- Adjustable headrest that can raise and angle up to 30 degrees

 - Innovative armrest design that lowers and raises as the chair reclines